makbn/java_leaflet/README.md

 ### Vector layer

-Represents the Vector layer on Leaflet map.
+Represents the Vector layer for Leaflet map.
 Poly lines, Polygons, and shapes are available in this layer.

 ```java
 map.getVectorLayer()